Skip to content

 Web Application Profile

-Each web application is unique in terms of assigning attributes to elements and this complicates the process of generating XPath locators.
-Some applications assign dynamic IDs to elements, some use ARIA attributes and some do not, some values of class attribute have meaning related to element position and some just used for element styling.
-There are also cases when an app contains hidden DOM layers which stack on top of each other.
-So usage of same set of attributes for generating XPath is not efficient and may lead to weak locators that break after application reloading or slight modification.
-To cope with these problems Rapise introduces Web App Profile.
-It is a simple JSON file of a defined structure that instructs Rapise how to build XPath for elements in a particular application.
-From this topic you will learn how to define a profile for your web application.
+Each web application is unique in how it assigns attributes to elements, which complicates the process of generating XPath locators.
+Some applications assign dynamic IDs to elements; some use ARIA attributes while others do not; and some class attribute values are meaningful for element positioning, while others are used purely for styling.
+There are also cases where an app contains hidden DOM layers that stack on top of each other.
+Therefore, using the same set of attributes for generating XPaths is not efficient and may lead to weak locators that break after an application reloads or undergoes slight modifications.
+To address these challenges, Rapise introduces the Web App Profile.
+It is a simple JSON file with a defined structure that instructs Rapise how to build XPaths for elements in a particular application.
+This topic explains how to define a profile for your web application.

 Note

-In some cases we refer to Web Application Profile as Web Recorder Configuration.
+In some cases, Web Application Profile is also referred to as Web Recorder Configuration.
 These terms are synonyms.

 Purpose of WebAppProfile